Skip to main content

 OAuth2 Login

 Running claude /login inside a sandbox requires the browser to open outside the sandboxed process.
 On Linux (Landlock), nono can delegate approved URLs to the unsandboxed parent process.
 On macOS (Seatbelt), Claude’s login flow needs a temporary LaunchServices permission to open the browser.
-The built-in claude-code profile includes an origin allowlist that controls which URLs may be opened during supervised login flows:
+The claude-code profile includes an origin allowlist that controls which URLs may be opened during supervised login flows:

 • https://claude.ai (OAuth2 authorize endpoint)